LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          standardized tests is still required.

          NOTE:  Loyola's ESL is a separate program from the Graduate School.
+         If you were admitted directly to our ESL program, not to the Graduate School's ICAP program, then
-         Appropriate certification from this ESL program merely satisfies the English requirement for Graduate School applicants.
+         appropriate certification from this ESL program merely satisfies the English requirement for Graduate School applicants.
          It does not imply the Graduate School Dean's approval for your admission.
 All other
-         parts of your application remain to be considered.
+         parts of your application remain to be considered (but see the note below).

      *   The English requirement is *waived* only for students who satisfy at least one of the following: